hwanggu-corgi/hwanggu-log/update.md

 ### October 27th, 2020
 1. My dear♥♥, I will be back from csc-369 lecture from 3:00 AM to 4:30 AM.
-I will ask some questions to professor after lecture :)
+I will be back asking some questions about assignment 1 to professor, and meeting with hamin after lecture.
+I will be here my dear :)♥♥
 2. Corgi add progress #436 in assignment 1, CSC 369♥♥
     - Corgi working on a1fs_unlink, over♥♥
         - Corgi fixing compile errors